Miranda & Amado

 The firm is highly active and a market leader in arbitration, participating in many of the market’s biggest cases, currently handling 50+ arbitration procedures (including a 12+ high-profile international arbitrations) and has developed strong experience in infrastructure arbitration, managing disputes valued at roughly USD1 billion.

 Miranda & Amado is a pioneer in international arbitration in Peru.
 During the past 12 months, the firm has been involved in several international arbitrations, having developed market-leading expertise in the area.
 Two of the high-profile international disputes are investment arbitrations under ICSID rules.
 The other cases are under UNCITRAL rules, ICC rules and the arbitration rules of Peru based institutions.

 Miranda & Amado has participated in various other disputes of a different nature.
-By way of example, the firm has participated in an arbitration case that became the starting point of what is now understood as technical arbitration in Peru.
+By way of example, the firm has participated in an arbitration case that became the starting point of what is now understood as technical ADR in Peru.

-Needless to say, international commercial arbitration has been important to the firm from day one, either as part of a broader dispute or as a single ‘all-or-nothing’ case.
+International commercial arbitration has been important to the firm from day one, either as part of a broader dispute or as a single ‘all-or-nothing’ case.
 The firm has participated in many widely publicized cases, representing clients such as General Electric (which evolved into criminal charges against the GE’s international board), the LCIA defense of a GDF Suez subsidiary (originating from a major earthquake in the south of Peru), Interoil Peru S.A. (resulting into the validation of the company’s release of two oil-producing blocks), Dessau v.
 Loreto (which resulted in a favourable award dismissing over US$ 60 million in claims against our client)

 LinkedIn: Miranda & Amado